 (d) projects that involve only minor repairs or rehabilitation to an existing facility, including functional replacement of an existing facility or facility components;

-(e) projects where the footprint of the proposed structures, pipelines, or other infrastructure would be substantially unchanged from existing conditions, and there is no increase in the population served by the facility; or
+(e) projects where the footprint of the proposed structures, pipelines, or other infrastructure would be substantially unchanged from existing conditions, and there is no increase in the population served by the facility, other than that described in (3)(d)(iii); or

 (f) emergency repairs, reconstruction, restoration, retrofitting, or replacement of an existing facility that is in operation or under construction when damaged and the action: